susji/ked/README.md

 To make the mechanism more useful, all references to `__ABSPATH__` in the command-line will be replaced with the current buffer's absolute path.
-Thus the final invocation will be like

-    /bin/sh -c <savehook-value-with-abspath-expansion>`

 If the command returns successfully, `ked` will reload the buffer's contents from the file.

 For example, `gofmt` and `clang-format` may be used to autoformat buffers upon saving: